garethtdavies/zqw-docs/docs/android.md

 ## Participating in the beta

-ZecQT Android is currently in beta, and to participate in the beta program, you need to run zec-qt-wallet and install the APK on your Android phone.
+ZecQT Android is currently in beta, and to participate in the beta program you need to run zec-qt-wallet and install the APK on your Android phone.
 Head to the [releases page](#) to download the APK.

-In order to let your Android phone connect to your desktop, you need to run a special version of zec-qt-wallet.
+To let your Android phone connect to your desktop, you need to run a special version of zec-qt-wallet.
 You can download it from the [releases page](#) and run the binary for your platform.
 Note that the regular version of zec-qt-wallet doesn't let you connect your Android phone.

 You can run your standard version of `zcashd` or let zec-qt-wallet run its embedded zcashd.
 Although everything will work fine on mainnet, since this is beta software, it is recommended you run it on the Zcash testnet.
 Add `testnet=1` into your [`zcash.conf`](/using-zec-qt-wallet/#customising-zcashconf) to [enable the testnet](/faq/#does-zec-qt-wallet-work-on-testnet).